 This writing was done as part of a faculty cohort for the Penumbra Center for Racial Healing in May/June 2020.
-The prompt was to reflect on our ancestral legacy and for what/whom we create.
+The prompt was to reflect on our ancestral legacy.

 His dad suggests we shave his head, remembers out loud how he himself did that when he was seven-years-old and how everyone called him “fuzzy” as his new hair grew in.
 I direct my reply to this suggestion towards my son, and it comes from my head brain and outer-shell: “You can definitely do that, but only if you want to, and you certainly don’t have to.”
 I’m back inside myself and inside my body, and I catch a sob.
 I flash to guards shaving my cousins’ heads in camps, armies shaving cadets’ heads now, this government cutting Indigenous kids’ hair when they were forced into boarding schools.
 Hair means something.